 Action Intended Outcome / Evidence Base Success Criteria Cost To develop early reading skills of children not making expected progress.
 Training and implementation of the 'Early Reading' Programme.
 The Early Reading Intervention approach will support all children, including EAL/INA, who are not making expected progress.
 The programme will support reading, but also impact upon speaking and listening, by feeding into classwork by using the same language structures - a colourful semantics approach to sentence building.
 A higher proportion of children achieve a good level of development at the end of Early Years.
 Children will make rapid progress, leading to higher attainment at the end of KS1 and KS2. £5000 To support and accelerate progress in oracy for children have a SLCN or are learning English as an additional language.
 Training to ensure all teachers can successfully differentiate between children with SLCN and children learning EAL.
 Implementation of effective strategies to support SLCN / EAL/INA learners.
 Develop practitioner expertise to further improve and enhance EAL/INA provision in school.
+Develop teaching and learning through a deeper understanding of EAL/INA pedagogy and practice.
+Raise the attainment of all pupils EAL/INA learners by promoting the use of resources by modelling good practice.
 Teachers and TAs are proficient and confident in using strategies to enable SLCN/ EAL/INA learners to make accelerated progress.
-Teachers have a clear understanding of pupil need and can plan next steps appropriately, this leads to children acquiring deeper £4500
+Teachers have a clear understanding of pupil need and can plan next steps appropriately, this leads to children acquiring deeper knowledge, skills and understanding.
+Newly arrived children are carefully inducted and prepared to enable them to access an age- appropriate curriculum and make accelerated progress to catch up with their peers. £4500